cneal05/Frisbee_Measure_Project/README.md

 * **Problem:** No data is being saved from any of the test runs even when there is no problem with the circuit, wiring, **and** the GPS getting a fix.

    * **Solution:** The code was rearranged and the data started to be saved again to the folder.

+* **Problem:** Only one strand of data collected is saved even after it has gotten a fix.

+   * **Solution:** The starnd of code that saved the data was moved from the end to the while loop to save the data as its collecting it.